 For purposes of this regulation, “scientifically defensible” means the method for calculating the fuel's carbon intensity may rely on, but is not limited to, publication of the proposed pathway in a major, well-established and peer-reviewed scientific journal (e.g., the International Journal of Life Cycle Assessment; The Journal of Cleaner Production, Biomass and Bioenergy).

 Documents for Public Review.
-Section 95488.8(c) contains requirements for submittal of documents that contain confidential business information and redacted versions for posting to a public LCFS web site.
+Section 95488.8(c) contains requirements for submittal of documents that contain confidential business information and redacted versions for posting to a public LCFS website.
+Public information including emissions data, must not be redacted.

 Certification Process for Tier 2 Pathway Applications.

-Completeness Review.
-The Executive Officer will evaluate the LCA Report, CA-GREET3.0 model, and all submitted documentation for completeness in order to conduct a comprehensive evaluation of the pathway application and confirm that the methods presented are appropriate from an LCA perspective and confirm that the fuel pathway application meets the requirements for the Tier 2 classification.
+Pre-validation Review.
+The Executive Officer will evaluate the LCA Report, CA-GREET4.0 model, and all submitted documentation for completeness in order to conduct a comprehensive evaluation of the pathway application and confirm that the methods presented are appropriate from an LCA perspective and confirm that the fuel pathway application meets the requirements for the Tier 2 classification.
 The Executive Officer may contact the fuel pathway applicant for an explanation of any questionable inputs, methods or lack of information in the application.
-The applicant must respond and address the request within 15 business days, as provided in subsection (1)(B) below:
+The applicant must respond and address the request within 14 days, as provided in subsection (1)(B) below:

-Application Complete.
-If the Executive Officer deems the Tier 2 application and LCA report complete and appropriate, the applicant will be notified accordingly and provided with a list of site-specific inputs required for validation.
-The fuel pathway applicant must then seek the services of an Executive Officer accredited verification body for validation as specified in section 95500.
+Application Ready for Validation.
+If the Executive Officer deems the Tier 2 application and LCA report ready for validation, the applicant will be notified accordingly and provided with a list of site-specific inputs required for validation.
+The fuel pathway applicant must seek the services of an Executive Officer accredited verification body for validation as specified in section 95500 before the application can be accessed by the verification body in LRT-CBTS.

-Application Incomplete.
-If the Executive Officer deems the Tier 2 application incomplete, and the applicant does not provide a satisfactory response to address the deficiencies within 15 business days, the Executive Officer will reject the pathway application without prejudice and inform the applicant of the rationale for rejection.
-Fuel pathway applicants whose applications are rejected may submit a new application that addresses deficiencies highlighted during the earlier review.
+Application not Ready for Validation.
+If the Executive Officer deems the Tier 2 application not ready for validation, and the applicant does not provide a satisfactory response to address the deficiencies within 14 days, the Executive Officer will reject the pathway application without prejudice and inform the applicant of the rationale for rejection.
+Fuel pathway applicants whose applications are rejected may submit a new application with the most current operational data pursuant to section 95488.7(a)(1) that addresses deficiencies highlighted during the earlier review.

 Site-specific Inputs.
 Tier 2 pathways are expected to be unique with no predetermined life cycle analysis profile; therefore, such pathways do not include a defined set of predetermined site-specific inputs that are required to be provided in the annual Fuel Pathway Report and must be verified.
 The Executive Officer shall identify all site-specific inputs for a Tier 2 pathway and make this available for review by the fuel pathway applicant.
 This includes any non-numerical parameters or conditions which must be checked by the verifier.
-The applicant has 15 business days to review and accept the Executive Officer's proposed site-specific inputs.
+The applicant has 14 days to review and accept the Executive Officer’s proposed site-specific inputs.
 If there is disagreement, the applicant may suggest modified site-specific inputs within this period.
 The Executive Officer will review the applicant's suggested inputs and present to the applicant a final list of site-specific inputs.
-The applicant then has 7 business days to accept the updated site-specific inputs.
+The applicant then has 7 days to accept the updated site-specific inputs.
 If the applicant disagrees with the final list of site-specific inputs, the applicant may withdraw the pathway application; if not withdrawn, the application will be rejected by the Executive Officer.
-The Executive Officer's decision regarding the final list of site-specific inputs for Tier 2 pathways is binding.
+The Executive Officer’s decision regarding the final list of site-specific inputs for Tier 2 pathways is binding.